WebCuratorTool/webcurator-v2-legacy/docs/guides/developer-guide.rst

 Configuration details
 ---------------------

-The `system-admin-guide`_ contains detailed information about configuring the Web Curator Tool.
+The :doc:`System Administrator Guide <system-administrator-guide>` contains detailed information about configuring the Web Curator Tool.

 The configuration files are generally found in the `build` subfolder of each subproject.